-Speaking in general to the blossoming benefits of framing, backstop Kurt Suzuki questioned how much the catcher has influence over the calls versus the reputation and execution of the pitcher.
+Speaking in general to the blossoming benefits of framing, backstop Kurt Suzuki was questioned how much influence the catcher has over the calls versus the reputation and execution of the pitcher.

-Gibson’s shrunken strike zone may have partly had to do with his catchers.
+In part, Gibson’s shrunken strike zone last year may have, had to do with his catchers.
 After all, he spent 40 of his 50 innings paired with Joe Mauer and Mauer, while a very solid receiver at gaining extra strikes at the top of the zone, had a history of not getting the calls at the bottom of the zone -- precisely where Gibson liked to work his sinker.
 At the same time, he was admittedly erratic with his pitches and failed to establish control.

-Gibson, who had spent 10 starts in Minnesota attempting to exploit the edges of the strike zone, said that he did not noticed in the moment the scales perhaps being unfairly tipped to the hitter’s advantage.
+Gibson, who spent ten starts in Minnesota attempting to exploit the edges of the strike zone, said that in the moment he did not notice the scales perhaps being unfairly tipped to the hitter’s advantage.

 “On borderline pitches whether you’re a pitcher, hitter, catcher, whatever, it’s tough to really tell where that was,” remarked Gibson.
 “The way umpires can actually call those pitches as well as they do is pretty amazing, honestly.”

-To the naked eye, it is likely hard to decipher those pitches that as within fraction of inches of the invisible strike zone.
-To the cameras in the sky, those machines tell a different story.
+To the naked eye, it is hard to call those pitches that fall within a fraction of an inch of the invisible strike zone.
+The cameras in the sky have a different perspective.
 According to the data, Gibson had just 73% of his in-zone pitches called strikes, well below the 81% average.

-Gibson believed that, if there was an effect, it likely stemmed from his inability to locate his pitches consistently.
+Gibson believes that, if there was an effect, it likely stemmed from his inability to locate his pitches consistently.

 “What I was always taught in college was the more you get an umpire calling a strike, the more he’s going to call strikes on the borderline part,” he said.
 “And the fact of the matter was I was getting behind a lot and when it’s 1-0 and 2-0 and you’ve repeatedly shown that you can’t locate right there on the edge of the plate, you probably are not going to get that call.”